 You will then be brought to the patient recovery area and monitored by a nurse until your anesthesia wears off.
 You may also receive an antibiotic to prevent infection.
 At this time, you will meet with a device representative who will program your stimulator.

 For your safety, you will need a driver to take you home and a responsible adult over the age of 18 to stay with you for 24 hours.

 There are certain activities and movements you will need to avoid for a while after the procedure, to prevent the leads from moving.
 You will be given specific care and recovery instructions before you are discharged.

 You will return to the clinic 10-14 days after the surgery to meet with a nurse or your provider, who will assess your incision sites.
 A representative may be present for this appointment in the event additional programming or education is needed.

 Peripheral nerve stimulation at Twin Cities Pain Clinic

 Twin Cities Pain Clinic is one of the premier providers of peripheral nerve stimulation therapy in the Midwest.
-Our highly specialized pain physicians perform hundreds of different neurostimulation procedures each year and stay up to speed on the latest advancements in neuromodulation technology.
+Our highly specialized pain physicians are clinically trained to administer PNS therapy to treat a variety of chronic pain conditions, including:

 RELIEVE YOUR PAIN, RENEW YOUR LIFE!